bra1nDump/bash-editor/README.md

 🥼 - Effort units
 📈 - Impact

+- Bug, TextEditor#edit not possible on closed editors.
+Stops being able to write to editor on unfocus it seems
+  - TextEditor is closed/disposed??
+- Need to create temporary file every time.
+Instead save with a new extension like in-editor-terminal.md.
+If already in directory simply open the existing one.
+If opened by other means - start listingin to edits
 - [🥼🥼 📈📈📈] Autocomplete
   - Old commands (also does not append to bash history)
   - Directories